 One of the main selling points of the sequel is the fact that we’ll see some new characters take to the fray.
 The most recent character to join the squad, Echo, was released in April 2020.

 Since then, fans have been craving some additions to the slightly dwindling tank and support pool.
 The gameplay release trailer sees a new hero enter the fray.
 Sporting iconic silver dreadlocks, Sojourn is one of the central features of the video.

-We’ve also got an insight into some iconic new looks for some of our heroes, with the latest heroes to receive a makeover being Ashe and Roadhog.
+Beyond the new heroes, we’ve also got an insight into some iconic new looks for some of the original roster.
 You can check out all of the new looks revealed so far here.